 - We may not have sufficient cash from operations following the establishment of cash reserves and payment of fees and expenses, including cost reimbursements to our general partner and its affiliates, to enable us to pay the minimum quarterly distribution on our units. - Soda ash prices have been and in the future may be volatile, and lower soda ash prices will negatively affect our financial position and results of operations. - A substantial portion of our costs are energy costs and freight costs.
 Increases in natural gas costs or freight costs could increase our costs significantly and adversely affect our results of operations. - All of our operations are conducted at one facility.
 Any adverse developments at our facility could have a material adverse effect on our results of operations and therefore our ability to make cash distributions to our unitholders. - Approximately 98% of our soda ash is shipped via rail and we rely on one rail line to service our facility under a contract that expires in 2014.
-Interruptions of service on this rail line could adversely affect our results of operations and our ability to make cash distributions to our unitholders. - Unfavorable economic conditions may reduce demand for our products, which could adversely affect our results of operations. - A significant portion of the demand for soda ash comes from glass manufacturers and other industrial end users whose businesses can be adversely affected by economic downturns. - A significant portion of our international sales of soda ash are to ANSAC and therefore adverse developments at ANSAC or its customers could adversely affect our ability to compete in certain international markets. - If our international sales increase as a percentage of total sales, our gross margin would decrease and the average trade credit payment period of our customers would increase, which could adversely affect our financial position and our ability to distribute cash to our unitholders. - We face intense competition, including from companies that have capital resources greater than ours and that have more diversified operations. - Our contracts and exclusive arrangements with our customers have terms of three months to three years, and are not exclusive dealing or take or pay arrangements. - Restrictions in the agreements governing OCI Wyoming's indebtedness could limit its operations and our ability to distribute cash to our unitholders. - Mining development, exploration and processing operations pose numerous hazards and uncertainties that may negatively affect our business. - We are subject to stringent environmental laws and regulations that may expose us to significant costs and liabilities.
+Interruptions of service on this rail line could adversely affect our results of operations and our ability to make cash distributions to our unitholders. - Unfavorable economic conditions may reduce demand for our products, which could adversely affect our results of operations. - A significant portion of the demand for soda ash comes from glass manufacturers and other industrial end users whose businesses can be adversely affected by economic downturns. - A significant portion of our international sales of soda ash are to ANSAC and therefore adverse developments at ANSAC or its customers, or in any of the markets in which we make direct international sales, could adversely affect our ability to compete in certain international markets. - If our international sales increase as a percentage of total sales, our gross margin would decrease and the average trade credit payment period of our customers would increase, which could adversely affect our financial position and our ability to distribute cash to our unitholders. - We face intense competition, including from companies that have capital resources greater than ours and that have more diversified operations. - Our contracts and exclusive arrangements with our customers have terms of three months to three years, and are not exclusive dealing or take or pay arrangements. - Restrictions in the agreements governing OCI Wyoming's indebtedness could limit its operations and our ability to distribute cash to our unitholders. - Mining development, exploration and processing operations pose numerous hazards and uncertainties that may negatively affect our business. - Restrictions in the Revolving Credit Facility could adversely affect our business, financial condition, results of operations and ability to make quarterly cash distributions to our unitholders.